alanwhite/dseapi/README.md

 ## Functionality

-Payments - validates an IPN from PayPal, logs it, cuts a license and stores it in the users SimpleDB entry.
+* Payments - validates an IPN from PayPal, logs it, cuts a license and stores it in the users SimpleDB entry.
-Licenses - provides front end access to a users licenses
+* Licenses - provides front end access to a users licenses.

 ## Contact